An MRI scan creates pictures using magnetism and radio waves. It can show up abnormal areas in the prostate gland.

 - pacemakers or an implantable defibrillator (to treat abnormal heart rhythms)

 - metal fragments anywhere in your body – for example from an injury

 You can still have an MRI scan if you have some metals in your body, but your doctor and radiographer decide if it’s safe for you.
 Tell the scanner staff about any metals in your body.

 Some people feel claustrophobic or closed in when they’re having an MRI scan.
 Contact the department before your test if you’re likely to feel like this.
 The hospital staff can take extra care to make sure you’re comfortable and that you understand what’s going on.
 Your doctor can give you medicine to help you relax if you need to.

 Tell the department staff beforehand if you think you’re pregnant.
 An MRI is generally safe during pregnancy.
 But as a precaution, you usually won’t have one during the first 3 months of your pregnancy.

 What to expect

 When you arrive at the scan department

 The radiographer might ask you to change into a hospital gown.
-You may not have to undress if your clothing doesn’t have any metal, such as zips or clips.
+You might not have to undress if your clothing doesn’t have any metal, such as zips.